-If the TFDZ contains only Idle Data, the First Header Pointer shall be set to ‘all ones minus one’.

-LAST VALID OCTET

-The Last Valid Octet shall indicate the location of the last valid user data octet within the TFDZ.

-NOTE – Because it may be necessary to insert idle data if an insufficient number of user data octets have been received before a frame is released for transmission, the Last Valid Octet indicates the location of the last valid user data octet within the TFDZ (i.e., the boundary between user data and any inserted idle data).

-The locations of the octets in the TFDZ shall be numbered in ascending order.
-The first octet in this zone is assigned the number 0.
-The Last Valid Octet shall contain the binary representation of the location of the last valid user data octet within the TFDZ.

-If there are no idle data in the TFDZ (i.e., the TFDZ contains only valid user data), then the TFDZ Construction Rules shall be set to ‘100’ and the Last Valid Octet shall be set to the value ‘all ones’.

-If there are no valid user data in the TFDZ (i.e., the TFDZ contains only idle data), the Last Valid Octet shall be set to the value ‘all ones minus one’.
+When the value in the TFDF construction rule is “010” binary, and if there are no valid user data in the TFDZ (i.e., the TFDZ contains only idle data), the Last Valid Octet Pointer shall be set to the value ‘all ones minus one’.

 TRANSFER FRAME DATA ZONE (TFDZ)

 The Transfer Frame Data Zone shall follow, without gap, the TFDF Header.

+The data contained within any given TFDZ shall be associated with one and only one MAP ID and Protocol ID.

-The TFDZ shall contain either Packets (PDUs), MAP_SDUs, Octet Stream, or Idle Data (a project-specified ‘idle’ pattern).
+The TFDZ shall contain either CCSDS Packets, MAP_SDUs, Octet Stream, or Idle Data (a project-specified ‘idle’ pattern).

 NOTE – The idle pattern used in the TFDZ is project specific and can be fixed or variable length.
 A random pattern is preferred.
 Problems with the reception of frames have been encountered because of insufficient randomization.